How do students write equations into the Working Formula bar?

 Helpful hints when writing mathematical equations:

 - Remember to include units of measurement

-- Paste your answers from outside of EP, as it may not match our formatting.
+- Avoid pasting your answers from outside of EP, as it may not match our formatting.
 It's best to type out each line of working.

 On touchscreen devices, you can use handwriting recognition.
 Write your equation on the grid and it will be automatically recognised and converted to text.
 Click Use handwriting or Use keyboard to change between the two input modes.

 - When writing in this mode, be sure to line your characters up with the grid as best you can.
 This will ensure that your text is recognised as clearly as possible.

 - For tricky symbols, use the toolbar then switch back later if you need to.